Buginbaatar

 Buginbaatar is an extinct genus of mammal from the Upper Cretaceous of Mongolia.
 It is a member of the extinct order Multituberculata, within the suborder Cimolodonta and family Cimolomyidae.
 It lived towards the end of the Mesozoic era.

 The genus Buginbaatar was named by Kielan-Jaworowska Z. and Sochava A.V. in 1969 based on the remains of a single species.
-Remains of this species, dubbed Buginbaatar clarki, were found in Upper Cretaceous strata of Bügiyn Tsav in Mongolia.
+Remains of this species, dubbed Buginbaatar clarki, were found in Upper Cretaceous strata of the Nemegt Formation of Bügiyn Tsav in Mongolia.

-This is the only known Upper Cretaceous Mongolian multituberculate not to belong to the family Djadochtatherioidea.
-Remains are incomplete and the assignment of B. to the Cimolomyidae is tentative, (Kielan-Jaworowska & Hurum 2001, p.
+Based on the dimensions of its teeth, Buginbaatar was slightly larger than Valenopsalis, which was estimated to weigh around 0.8-1 kg, comparable to the extant Cynomys.
+It is the only Cretaceous Mongolian multituberculate not to belong to the family Djadochtatherioidea.
+Remains are incomplete and the assignment of Buginbaatar to the Cimolomyidae is tentative, (Kielan-Jaworowska & Hurum 2001, p.
 408).